Last updated on March 9th, 2022

 Where: Campo di Fiori

 A popular wine shop with several locations across Rome.
-The selection of wine at Guerrini Enoteche is impressive and the prices said to be reasonable.
-We did a small comparison with duty free prices and in certain spot checks found the duty free to offer better prices on the same wines we saw in town.
+The selection of wine at Guerrini Enoteche is impressive and the prices are said to be reasonable.
+We did a small comparison with duty-free prices and in certain spot checks found the duty-free to offer better prices on the same wines we saw in town.
 Keep in mind though that in the better wine shops, you can often taste before buying and you have the luxury of packing several bottles in your checked luggage…

 Where: multiple locations